Part 18 (Twin Peaks)

-"Part 18", also known as "What Is Your Name?", (Note: Episodes did not originally air with titles, but the promotional quotes for each episode were later used as titles in the Blu-ray release of this season) is the series finale of the American surrealist mystery-horror drama television series Twin Peaks.
+"Part 18", also known as "What Is Your Name?", (Note: Episodes did not originally air with titles, but the promotional quotes for each episode were later used as titles in the Blu-ray release of this season) is the series finale of the American surrealist mystery horror drama television series Twin Peaks.
 It was written by Mark Frost and David Lynch, directed by Lynch, and stars Kyle MacLachlan.
 "Part 18" was broadcast on Showtime along with "Part 17" on September 3, 2017, and seen by an audience of 240,000 viewers in the United States.
-The episode was acclaimed by critics, although audiences were more split regarding its slow pacing and ambiguity.
+The episode was acclaimed by critics, although audiences were less enthusiastic, because of its slow pacing and ambiguity.